open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   on-the-fly.
 This is especially useful to language runtimes that have garbage collectors, as it ensures the hot path in the code won't trigger garbage colletion.
-* Limit the memmory usage, and handle critical memory condition.
-In general the expectation is that a telemetry SDK should not fail the application.
+* Limit the memory usage, and handle critical memory condition.
+The general expectation is that a telemetry SDK should not fail the application.
 This can be done via some dimension-capping algorithm - e.g. start to combine/drop some data points when the SDK hits the memory limit, and provide a mechanism to